Smiling Regulates Emotion During Traumatic Recollection: Related Work and Pilot Study

 \subsection{Annotator Agreement and Pilot Analysis}

 We report annotation numbers and agreement scores for both the 4-class setting (the three labels plus ``not a smile'') and the binary smile vs. no smile setting in Table~\ref{tab:annotation-results}.
-We find annotator agreement on both taxonomies to be 0.244 and 0.455.
-We hypothesize since the first taxonomy emphasizes the social role of smiling while the second emphasizes the affective and physical role, annotators could more easily determine the affective state and physical behaviors of the subject as half the social dynamic between the subject and interviewer was hidden behind the camera.
+Annotator agreement on both taxonomies was 0.244 and 0.455.
+We hypothesize since the first taxonomy emphasizes the social role of smiling while the second emphasizes the affective and physical role, annotators could more easily determine the latter as half the social dynamic between the subject and interviewer was hidden behind the camera.
 Agreement for the more objective task of smile vs. no smile detection was 0.575 and 0.714 across both taxonomies, and we attribute this improvement to the replacement of the AU12 $ > 1.5$ secondary filter with a 17 AU logistic regression model that best fit the first annotation set.

 We note the difficulty of the annotation task and the subjectivity required.
 During weekly discussion meetings, it was not uncommon for a single label to be discussed for many minutes without achieving consensus.
 Low annotator agreement is not just noise but a reflection of the inherent subjectivity and difficulty in the data \cite{chochlakis_2025, aroyo_2015}; additionally, annotators frequently noted that the three-class smiling labels applied were often too broad to apply perfectly onto the annotations.
 Survivors frequently reflected on incredibly emotionally charged topics as death, slavery, and unimaginable cruelty and these conditions presented situations with complex and ultimately subjective decision making.
-For example, in one example, a former doctor smiled during recollection of digging up corpses to learn anatomy because the hospital ran out of cadavers; even after explicit discussion attempting to form consensus, two annotators could not agree if the smile was genuine or masking.
+For example, in one case, a former doctor smiled during recollection of digging up corpses to learn anatomy because the hospital ran out of cadavers; even after explicit discussion attempting to form consensus, two annotators could not agree if the smile was genuine or masking.